pasqal-io/pasqal-cloud/README.md

 ### Create a workload

-A workload is a single unit of work to be computed by emulators or a QPU.
+A workload is a unit of work to be executed on Pasqal Cloud Services infrastructure.

-It is defined by a type (qadence_circuit, algorithm_dqgm, …) and a config.
-This config must be generated with the appropriate library for the desired type.
+To submit a new workload, select a type, target one of the available backends and provide a configuration object to execute it.

 You can create a workload through the SDK with the following command: